Red Light Camera

 Request An In-Person Hearing

 Fill in the IN PERSON HEARING circle on the return stub and on the return envelope.
 Mail the stub in the return envelope.
 Requests will only be honored if received by the Pay or Contest By Date (within the first 14 days of the initial violation notice).
+Due to Covid-19 all hearings will held by Zoom.

 Can a Hearing Date be Re-Scheduled?